 Billing & Payments

-E-Bills (student account invoices) are produced on the last day of each month.
-Students will receive an email notification from the Student Accounts Office when a new E-Bill has been produced and is ready for viewing on Student Information Online.
+Student account invoices are produced on the last day of each month.
+Students will receive an email notification from the Student Accounts Office when a new invoice has been produced and is ready for viewing on Student Information Online.
 Payments for any new charges are due on the 15th of the next calendar month.
 Carnegie Mellon does not print and mail paper invoices.

 Student Information Online (SIO)

-Students can log onto Student Information Online (SIO) using their Andrew ID and password to view up-to-date student account information, sign up for online banking, provide authorization for their E-Bill to be emailed to a third party to receive a copy of their student account invoice, and more.
+Students can log onto Student Information Online (SIO) using their Andrew ID and password to view up-to-date student account information, enroll in Online Banking, provide authorization for a third party to receive a copy of their student account invoice, and more.

 Student Financial Obligations

-Students are responsible for ensuring that all payments are made to the university by the due date shown on their E-Bill.
+Students are responsible for ensuring that all payments are made to the university by the due date shown on their invoice.
 Amounts not paid by the stated due date will accrue student account interest per the Student Financial Obligations.
 Interest will continue to accrue each month until the balance is paid in full.

 Most departmentally sponsored students should expect that their department is in close communication with the Student Accounts Office regarding their sponsorship.
 If you have accrued interest and are expecting support from your department, please contact your department to ensure communication with the Student Accounts Office has occurred.

 Externally sponsored students should complete the sponsor billing process by the semester invoice due date (Fall: August 15, Spring: January 15, Summer: May 15) so their student account does not accrue interest.

 Monthly Payment Plan

-Some graduate students take advantage of the Carnegie Mellon Tuition Payment Plan administered by Tuition Management Systems (TMS).
+Some graduate students take advantage of the Tuition Payment Plan administered by Tuition Management Systems (TMS).
 The payment plan gives students the ability to pay amounts due to the university in convenient monthly installments.
 If a monthly payment plan is set up through TMS, contracted amounts will be credited to the appropriate semester invoice so the student's bill reflects any additional amount due.
 Learn more about the Tuition Payment Plan.

 Departmentally & Externally Sponsored Students